Get travel and medical insurance

 Additional advice and information on COVID-19 can be found via the following links:

-Bulgaria has extended its COVID epidemic status until the end of November.
-While there are no national lockdown or travelling restrictions in place at present, some regional areas are implementing their own measures.
-Masks must be worn in enclosed spaces.
+Bulgaria has extended its COVID epidemic status until the end of April.
+There are no national lockdown or travelling restrictions in place, however some regional areas are implementing their own measures.
+Masks, specifically those that cover your nose and mouth, must be worn in both public and enclosed spaces.
+Other facial coverings, including visors or scarves, are no longer acceptable.
 The Bulgarian Ministry of Foreign Affairs continues to advise its own citizens to refrain from travelling abroad unless absolutely necessary.

 We would advise: